MichaelBreitung/mibreit-gallery-ts/README.md

     - **preloaderBeforeSize?**: number - _optional_ specifies the number of elements to lazy load before the current index (_default is 3_)
     - **preloaderAfterSize?**: number - _optional_ specifies the number of elements to lazy load after the current index (_default is 7_)

-- **createThumbScrollerContainer(containerSelector: string, thumbSelector: string, config?: ThumbScrollerConfig, thumbClickedCallback?: (index: number) => void)** - Creates a thumb scroller for a set of images.
+- **createThumbsViewer(containerSelector: string, thumbSelector: string, config?: ThumbScrollerConfig, thumbClickedCallback?: (index: number) => void)** - Creates a thumb scroller for a set of images.

   - **containerSelector**: string - css selector for container of thumbs
   - **thumbSelector**: string - css selector for thumbs inside container